 - Spanish / Español

-3201EN - When you file a family law case, you must make sure that a copy of the petition, summons, and other papers you are filing are delivered to the person you are filing the case against "the other party" in a legally correct way.
+Blank forms to print and fill out on your own, with how-to instructions for completing and filing.
+When filing your case, make sure a copy of the petition, summons, and other papers you are filing are delivered to the person you are filing the case against "the other party" in a legally correct way. #3201EN

 - Why do I have to serve the other party?